emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 Modern encryption algorithms like AES-GCM {{RFC5288}} are very fast and have small message overhead.
 Upcoming algorithms like AEGIS {{I-D.irtf-cfrg-aegis-aead}} is much faster than AES-GCM {{AEGIS-PERF}}.
 NULL encryption has no raison d'{{{ê}}}tre in two-party protocols.

 Two essential zero trust principles are to assume that breach is inevitable or has likely already occurred {{NSA-ZT}}, and to minimize impact when breach occur {{NIST-ZT}}.
 One type of breach is an on-path attacker present on the enterprise network.
-In {{NIST-ZT2}}, NIST states as the first basic assumption for network connectivity for any organization that utilizes Zero trust is that:
+In {{NIST-ZT2}}, NIST states as the first basic assumption for network connectivity for any organization that utilizes zero trust is that:

 - "The entire enterprise private network is not considered an implicit trust zone.
 Assets should always act as if an attacker is present on the enterprise network, and communication should be done in the most secure manner available.
 This entails actions such as authenticating all connections and encrypting all traffic."

-This document sets the Recommended value of TLS_SHA256_SHA256 and TLS_SHA384_SHA384 to "D" indicating that they are discouraged.
+This document sets the "Recommended" value of TLS_SHA256_SHA256 and TLS_SHA384_SHA384 to "D" indicating that they are  "Discouraged".

 # Obsolete Key Exchange

 Government organizations like NIST, ANSSI, BSI, and NSA have already produced recommendations regarding the deprecation of key exchange algorithms with less than 128-bit security such as ffdhe2048.
 NIST {{NIST-Lifetime}} and ANSSI {{ANSSI-TLS}} only allow 2048-bit Finite Field Diffie-Hellman if the application data does not have to be protected after 2030.
 If the application data had a security life of ten years, NIST and ANSSI allowed use of ffdhe2048 until December 31, 2020.
 BSI {{BSI}} allowed use of ffdhe2048 up to the year 2022.
 The Commercial National Security Algorithm Suite (CNSA) {{RFC9151}} forbids the use of ffdhe2048.
-ECDH groups offer less than 128-bit security are forbidden to use in TLS 1.3.
-This document sets the Recommended value of ffdhe2048, secp160k1, secp160r1, secp160r2, sect163k1, sect163r1, sect163r2, secp192k1, secp192r1, sect193r1, sect193r2, secp224k1, secp224r1m sect233k1, sect233r1, and sect239k1 to "D" indicating that they are discouraged.
+ECDHE groups that offer less than 128-bit security are forbidden to use in TLS 1.3.
+This document sets the "Recommended" value of ffdhe2048, secp160k1, secp160r1, secp160r2, sect163k1, sect163r1, sect163r2, secp192k1, secp192r1, sect193r1, sect193r2, secp224k1, secp224r1m sect233k1, sect233r1, and sect239k1 to "D" indicating that they are  "Discouraged".

-{{I-D.ietf-tls-deprecate-obsolete-kex}} describes and classifies cipher suites with obsolete key exchange methods in TLS 1.2 but does not downgrode the "Recommended" value of the cipher suites.
+{{I-D.ietf-tls-deprecate-obsolete-kex}} describes and classifies cipher suites with obsolete key exchange methods in TLS 1.2 but does not downgrode the "Recommended" value.
 This document sets the "Recommended" value of all cipher suites listed in Appendix A of {{I-D.ietf-tls-deprecate-obsolete-kex}} to "D" indicating that they are "Discouraged".

 # Signature Algorithms with PKCS #1 v1.5 Padding or SHA-1